Most recent:

 Telemann is a short abstract digital animation, featuring a sequence of images inspired by folk art.
 Set to the score, lines and shapes create a series of paintings that make up the narrative of this film.

 China / India are research films, created from interviews and locations in Shanghai, Beijing, Mumbai, Bangalore, Delhi, and Ahmedabad.
-These are towards a project about the culture and data of both places.
-These will be used towards the development of a show.
+This research work was used towards the development of The Accountants , a show about the culture and data of both places.

 Alter Image was an arts magazine series commissioned by Channel 4 in the 80's.
 This program is dedicated to